educostadev/ms-cities-example/ms-cities/README.md

-# API For Retrieve Cities

-## Database connection

-For create the database use the Dockerfile.postgres.

-- DB_URL=jdbc:postgresql://localhost:5100/mscitiesdb?currentSchema=mscities
-- DB_USERNAME=dbuser
-- DB_PASSWORD=dbpass
+# ap-ms-cities

+This is a _"toy"_ application to play with microservices.

+Its load a CSV File with information of cities of the word and record into a database, providing a endpoint to retrieve information of the cities.

-## End points
+## End points provided

 `GET` http://localhost:8087/v1/cities?country=BR
 `GET` http://localhost:8087/v1/city/1076532519